 Matriculation now Student Success and Support Program

 Signed by Governor Brown on September 27, 2012, Senate Bill 1456 revised and renamed the Matriculation Act of 1986 as the Seymour-Campbell Student Success Act of 2012.
 Effective January 1, 2013 the Matriculation program is now called the Student Success and Support Program.
-Changes to the program will continue to be phased in over a period of 3 years.

 |To see a short video with additional information about what you need to do to have the highest priority visit: